Veterinary Surgeon Career Profile

-Veterinary surgeons are veterinarians with advanced training in the surgical repair of animal injuries and diseases.
-Surgical procedures performed by the veterinary surgeon may be general or orthopedic in nature.
-Routine duties for a surgeon in private practice include performing pre-surgical exams and diagnostic tests, evaluating radiographs and nuclear scans, utilizing specialized equipment, performing surgical procedures, drafting case reports, supervising post-operative care, and interacting with surgical veterinary technicians and support staff.
+Routine duties for a surgeon in private practice include performing pre-surgical exams and diagnostic tests, evaluating radiographs and nuclear scans, using specialized equipment, performing surgical procedures, drafting case reports, supervising post-operative care, and interacting with surgical veterinary technicians and support staff.

 Veterinary surgery is one of the specialties in which veterinarians can achieve board certification.
 Veterinary surgeons in clinical practice may choose to focus on general surgery, orthopedic work, or a combination of both areas.
 They may also specialize by working with one particular species or a category such as small animal, large animal, equine, or wildlife.

 Upon passing the rigorous board certification exam administered by the ACVS (consisting of oral, written, and practical segments), a veterinarian will be granted diplomate status in the veterinary specialty of surgery.
-As of December 2014, there was a total of 1,571 active diplomates in veterinary surgery certified by the ACVS.
-Diplomats in the field must complete continuing education credits each year to maintain their status and to keep current with advances and developments in the surgical field.
+Diplomates in the field must complete continuing education credits each year to maintain their status and to keep current with advances and developments in the surgical field.

 Board certified specialists would earn salaries even higher than the top end of the compensation scale among medical fields, but unfortunately, the Bureau of Labor Statistics (BLS) does not separate specific salary data for each of the veterinary specialties.